vbrazao/FFCWS_fathers_employment/README.md

 # FFCWS: Using the Future of Families Data to Explore the Role of Race and Employment on IPV Perpetration

-This repository contains files necessary for inspecting and reproducing analyses conducted by Priya Devendran (Melbourne University) and Vasco Brazão (no affiliation) using the Fragile Families and Child Wellbeing dataset (public use data, waves 1 and 2).
+This repository contains files necessary for inspecting and reproducing analyses conducted by Priya Devendran (Deakin University) and Vasco Brazão (no affiliation) using the Fragile Families and Child Wellbeing dataset (public use data, waves 1 and 2).

 (Work in progress)